sahilrajput03/sahilrajput03/thoughts-principles.md

 I Am a Slow Walker but I Never Walk Back – Abraham Lincoln: ~ Abraham Lincon

 After-college is way more important anyway.
 That's where life really begins! ~ Eric

+For he is fool, who knows only the truth but not the difference between the lies and the truth. ~ Krishan (=> Arjun)